-Building on this analysis, we aim to rectify the inherent SPB in vision token attention distributions.
-To achieve this, we introduce two attention calibration methods: Uniform Attention Calibration (UAC) and Dynamic Attention Calibration (DAC).
-UAC provides a simple training-free solution with competitive performance by calibrating biased attention through bias estimation on a meaningless input.
-Though effective and efficient, the performance of UAC could be limited due to the assumption of single meaningless input.
-Thus, we further relax the assumption in UAC and introduce DAC to fine-tune LVLMs for better performance.
+Building on this analysis, we propose to mitigate object hallucination by calibrating the SPB in attention maps.
+As a proof of concept, Uniform Attention Calibration (UAC) subtracts a static bias extracted from the attention map of a blank image input and confirms that reducing SPB lowers hallucination.
+Motivated by this evidence, we further relax the assumption in UAC and introduce Dynamic Attention Calibration (DAC) to fine-tune LVLMs for better generalization.
 Specifically, DAC consists of a learnable plug-and-play module integrated into the self-attention mechanism.
 With a simple yet effective data augmentation technique, the module is then fine-tuned via contrastive learning to encourage consistent outputs with different object positions in the image, which dynamically adjusts vision token attention map to tackle object hallucination.

-Comprehensive experiments confirm the effectiveness of UAC and DAC, revealing substantial improvements across multiple object hallucination benchmarks and a range of LVLMs, including LLaVA-1.5 \cite{liu2024visual, haotian2024llava}, mPLUG-Owl2 \cite{ye2024mplug}, and LLaVA-NeXT \cite{bo2024llavanext}.
-Additionally, our approach strengthens the overall perception capabilities of LVLMs, as demonstrated by its strong performance on MME \cite{chaoyou2023mme} and LLaVA-Bench \cite{liu2024visual}, emphasizing its utility beyond mitigating object hallucination.
-To summarize, our main contributions are as follows:
+Comprehensive experiments confirm the effectiveness of DAC, revealing substantial improvements across multiple object hallucination benchmarks for a range of LVLMs, including LLaVA-1.5 \cite{liu2024visual}, mPLUG-Owl2 \cite{ye2024mplug}, and LLaVA-NeXT \cite{liu2024llavanext}.
+Additionally, our approach strength- ens the overall perception capabilities of LVLMs, as demonstrated by strong performance on MME \cite{chaoyou2023mme} and LLaVA-Bench \cite{liu2024visual}.
+In summary, our main contributions are as follows:

-\begin{enumerate} \item We systematically investigate Spatial Perception Bias(SPB) in vision token attention within LVLMs, revealing its strong correlation with object hallucination and its persistence across different models. \item Based on these findings, we propose Uniform Attention Calibration (UAC), a simple yet effective training-free bias correction module, and Dynamic Attention Calibration (DAC), a learnable plug-and-play module that dynamically adjusts vision token attention. \item Extensive experiments confirm that both UAC and DAC significantly reduce object hallucination and enhance overall perception.
-Our methods achieve notable improvements across various LVLMs. \end{enumerate}
+\begin{enumerate} \item We systematically investigate Spatial Perception Bias (SPB) in the attention mechanism of various LVLMs, revealing its strong correlation with object hallucination and its unpredictable nature across different models. \item We propose Dynamic Attention Calibration (DAC), a lightweight, learnable, and plug-and-play module that dynamically adjusts vision token attention to robustly mitigate SPB. \item Extensive experiments confirm that DAC significantly reduces object hallucination and enhances overall perception, achieving notable improvements across multiple LVLMs and benchmarks. \end{enumerate}